1712n/hygge-website/content/blog/suggesting-feedback.md

 Below are some tips to make a feedback flow:

 1. Evaluate the **work** and not the person.
-Do not use absolutes like: "You were wrong", " You always...", "You have a problem here".
+Do not use absolutes like: "You were wrong", "You always...", "You have a problem here".
 Instead, provide an example such as: "This task was not completed within the agreed upon time and therefore we failed to provide the report on time".
 Use the Situation-Behavior-Impact (S-B-I) model:

 - **Situation:** Define the when and where by attaching in time and place.
 - **Behavior:** Describe the observable behavior and how it was applied.